Tack-Tau/fplib3/README.md

 ase.io.write('opt.vasp', traj[-1], direct = True, long_format=True, vasp5 = True)
 ```
 ## Citation
-If you use our code for your research please kindly cite our paper: [Accelerating Structural Optimization through Fingerprinting Space Integration on the Potential Energy Surface](https://pubs.acs.org/doi/10.1021/acs.jpclett.4c00275)
+If you use this Fingerprint Library (or modified version) for your research please kindly cite our paper:\
-The portable BibTex style bibliography file are provided as following:
 ```
 @article{taoAcceleratingStructuralOptimization2024,
   title = {Accelerating {{Structural Optimization}} through {{Fingerprinting Space Integration}} on the {{Potential Energy Surface}}},